madprops/gifmaker/README.md

 <img src="media/borat.jpg" width="380">

-This is a python program to produce gif images (or videos).
+This is a Python program to produce gif images (or videos).

 It extracts random (or sequential) frames from a video (or image).